 Dick Lochte burst onto the crime-writing scene with Sleeping Dog, which was a finalist for every major award in the genre, won the Nero Wolfe Award, and was named one of the 100 Favorite Mysteries of the Century by the Independent Booksellers Association.
 His many other popular crime novels are every bit as good…and as beloved.

 Jack Lynch modeled many aspects of his legendary private eye Peter Bragg on himself.
 He worked as a reporter for many years before going on to write eight thrilling novels in the Bragg mystery series – earning one Edgar Award nomination and two Shamus Award nominations, along with a loyal following of future crime writers.

 Geoffrey Miller caused a sensation, and earned comparisons to Hammett and Chandler, with his debut thriller, The Black Glove, which earned him an Edgar Award nomination for the Best First Mystery Novel.
-It’s a killer.
+He passed away in 2019.